gkawin/mrhotels-frontend/README.md

 https://css-tricks.com/bem-101/
 Keep in mind and aware while writing in BEM CSS style

+## Colorsets
+We are using `Material color swatches` (https://material.google.com/style/color.html#color-color-palette) we are defined color material shades to variables like So if you pick a red color but this shade is weakness more than red color standard use red400 (Red color standard is red500)

 1. Never overriding modifiers in an unrelated block.
 2. Avoiding making unnecessary parent elements when the child can exist quite happily by itself.